lclh813/Pivot/README.md

 | 2017/12/31    | Farm 4    | KIWI          | 50  |

 ### 3.1.3.
 Data Type Conversion
 - Records in Column ***Qty*** turned out to be string objects rather than numeric values because they are formatted with thousand separator.
-It is necessary to convert strings to numbers to proceed further calculation.
+It is necessary to convert strings to numbers before proceed further calculation.
 #### 3.1.3.1.
 Conversion to String
 - Tool: Python ```astype```
 #### 3.1.3.2.
 Remove Thousand Separator